 - VoIP Compatibility: Nimble, Sage, Oracle Siebel, Microsoft Dynamics, NetSuite and Infor all have their bases covered.

 - Audit Trail: CRM software has long been capable of tracking users’ activities within the system.
-As you can see in the comparison chart, almost all of the top providers have this feature down to a science.
+As you can see in the CRM comparison matrix, almost all of the top providers have this feature down to a science.

 - Customer History: Considering how integral this feature is, it comes as no surprise that every single vendor on the list earns top marks in this area.